Bethania

 Bethania lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Bethania's population is estimated at around 7,090 as of November 2025.
-This reflects an increase of 757 people (12.0%) since the 2021 Census, which reported a population of 6,333 people.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, Bethania's population is estimated at around 7,090.
+This reflects an increase of 757 people (12.0%) since the 2021 Census which reported a population of 6,333 people.
 The change is inferred from the resident population of 6,746 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 185 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,214 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Bethania's 12.0% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 67.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 1,214 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Bethania's 12.0% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth of national statistical areas is projected, with the Bethania statistical area (Lv2) expected to expand by 1,520 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 17.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Anticipating future population dynamics, an above median population growth of national statistical areas is projected, with the suburb expected to expand by 1,509 persons to 2041 based on aggregated SA2-level projections reflecting an increase of 17.4% in total over the 17 years.

 Frequently Asked Questions - Population